cliffordfajardo/bradfield-networking/week3/lab/part1/README.md

-# Part 1: Creating a Basic TCP Echo server
+# Part 1: Basic TCP Echo server

 ## Goal
 The goal is to create a tcp server that will echo back to it's client whatever it recieves.